 HEXACO Personality Test: The Big Five's Smarter Sibling

-The Big Five has dominated personality psychology for decades.
-Five factors — openness, conscientiousness, extraversion, agreeableness, neuroticism — replicated across cultures, languages, and methodologies.
+The Big Five ran the show for decades.
+Five factors: openness, conscientiousness, extraversion, agreeableness, neuroticism.
+Replicated across cultures, languages, methodologies.
 Case closed, right?

-Not quite.
-In the early 2000s, researchers Kibeom Lee and Michael Ashton found something the Big Five missed.
-When they ran factor analyses across multiple languages — not just English — a sixth factor kept emerging: Honesty-Humility.
-The HEXACO model was born.
+Nope.
+In the early 2000s, Kibeom Lee and Michael Ashton found something the Big Five had quietly skipped.
+When they ran factor analyses across multiple languages (not just English), a sixth factor kept showing up: Honesty-Humility.
+HEXACO was born.

 What HEXACO Stands For